-- At Alert Levels 2, 2.5, 3 or 4 students should be advised to contact Student Disability Services to discuss additional options for assistance in online tests.
+- At Alert Levels 2 or above, students should be advised to contact Student Disability Services to discuss additional options for assistance in online tests.

 - Advice for staff on assistance for students with approved special conditions sitting online tests may be found on the Canvas Resources website.

 The use of specialised and/or additional software must be approved by the Associate Dean (Learning & Teaching or Academic) before writing the assessment tasks.

 All students sitting online tests must be advised about the importance of academic integrity, the University’s approach to academic misconduct, its determination to use all possible means to identify students who dishonestly use external or online resources during tests, and the penalties that are available where academic misconduct is confirmed.

 Regular communication to students regarding the importance of academic integrity to student learning and for academic standards is strongly recommended.
 For example:

 - Include academic integrity statements on all Canvas assignment pages and on assessment instructions.

 - Provide links to learning support resources hosted by Libraries and Learning Services.

 - Ask students to submit drafts of their assignments or evidence of their planning.

 - Redesign questions so that students are not merely recalling facts.